scientific-python/scientific-python.org/content/en/ecosystem/ecosystem-introduction.md

 **[DRAFT] This video has not been recorded yet.**

-The term "scientific Python ecosystem" refers to a collection of open-source software packages that bring powerful features for scientific computing to the Python programming language.
+The Scientific Python ecosystem is a collection of open-source software packages that bring powerful features for scientific computing to the Python programming language.
 There is no central authority that determines which projects are considered members; rather, the ecosystem has grown orgranically